The Chart for Molson Coors Beverage Company (TAP) Is Flashing Mixed Signals

-Molson Coors Beverage Company (NYSE:TAP) went down by -1.96% from its latest closing price compared to the recent 1-year high of $61.48.
-The company’s stock price has collected -4.06% of loss in the last five trading sessions.
+Molson Coors Beverage Company (NYSE:TAP) went up by 0.16% from its latest closing price compared to the recent 1-year high of $61.48.
+The company’s stock price has collected -3.79% of loss in the last five trading sessions.
 MarketWatch.com reported on 08/04/21 that Molson Coors is dropping 11 ‘economy’ brands including Keystone Ice and High Life Light

 Is It Worth Investing in Molson Coors Beverage Company (NYSE :TAP) Right Now?